clarehchao/ImageBasedDosimetryTool/README.md

 ##### MySQL Database
 - All the simulation and dose data are stored in a MySQL database named 'UCSFDoseDB' on UCSF PRL Terra server
 - The username and password to the database can be found in a user-based file
-- To interact with the database via MySQL by
+- To interact with the database via MySQL

 ```
 > myql -u root -p
 [type in password]